 Create Template or Global Policies

-Create Template polices to act as your baseline polices.
-These can be used as global policies across multiple accounts or can be copied into customer specific polices as needed.
+Create Template policies to act as your baseline policies.
+These can be used as global policies across multiple accounts or can be copied into customer specific policies as needed.
 We will create organization specific policies later.

 Configure default Block Page